 Deadline: May 1st

-In the amount of $1,000, the Sonja B. Stefanadis Graduate Scholarship is awarded annually by the Daughters of Penelope Foundation Inc. to female students pursuing a master’s or doctoral degree in any academic field at an accredited U.S. institution.
-Eligible recipients must be active members in good standing for at least 24 months, submit a sealed academic transcript, and present two letters of recommendation.
-The Dorothy Lillian Quincey Memorial Scholarship is another of the available scholarships for master’s programs.
+In the amount of $1,000, the Sonja B. Stefanadis Graduate Scholarship is awarded annually.
+The scholarship is awarded by the Daughters of Penelope Foundation.
+The scholarship is for women pursuing a graduate degree in any academic field.
+They must be studying at an accredited U.S. graduate school.
+Eligible recipients must be active members in good standing for at least 24 months.
+They must submit a sealed academic transcript, and present two letters of recommendation.
+The Dorothy Lillian Quincey Memorial Scholarship is another scholarship offered for graduate students.

 Contact